agrostar/rest-on-mongo/README.md

    * Multiple prefixes can connect to the same server+database.
 Although supported, this is useless.
    * None of the environment variables are required.
 A server as in the Quick Start section above will be started if no environment variables are found.

-## Using `mongorest` as a library
+## Using `rest-on-mongo` as a library

-You may want to create your own server if you need something different from the `mongorest` built-in server.
+You may want to create your own server if you need something different from the `rest-on-mongo` built-in server.
 For example, you may already have a server and you'd like an additional router endpoint.
 Or, you may not like the default authorization mechanism, and you want to use your own.

-`mongorest` exports three things:
+rest-on-mongo exports three things:

 1. `server`: The entire server, which can be used to start the server, or mount the middleware in your own app.
 Methods available are `server.start()` and `server.routes()`.
 1. `restRoutes`: The REST routes, a lower level access to the REST handlers.
 Methods available are `restRoutes.all()` and `restRoutes.readOnly()`.
 1. `tokenAuth`: An authentication middleware generator function.
 Pass a string to this function to obtain a function that authenticates against this string.
 An HTTP `Authorization` Header of type `Bearer` will be expected in all requests.

-### Example: mimic `mongorest` command line
+### Example: mimic `rest-on-mongo` command line

-To replicate the behaviour of the `mongorest` command-line, you could do the following:
+To replicate the behaviour of the `rest-on-mongo` command-line, you could do the following:
 ```
-const { server } = require('mongorest');
+const { server } = require('rest-on-mongo');
 server.start();
 ```